o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/tutorial.md

 You have now created a profile to administer a Cloud Canvas project\.
 The profile name is associated with your credentials, and saved locally on your machine in your AWS credentials file\.
 This file is normally located in your `C:\Users\user_name\.aws\` directory\.
 As a convenience, other tools such as the [AWS Command Line Interface](https://aws.amazon.com/cli/) or the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) can access these credentials\.

-## Step 5: Upload Resources to AWS and Create a Deployment<a name="cloud-canvas-tutorial-upload-resources-to-aws-and-create-a-deployment"></a>
+## Step 5: Upload Resources to AWS and Create a Deployment {#cloud-canvas-tutorial-upload-resources-to-aws-and-create-a-deployment}

 You are now ready for the resources defined by your project to be created in AWS\.